 Nursery & Garden Industry Australia (NGIA)

-Opportunities for students through the Nursery Industry Research Linkage Program which is offering financial support opportunities for Honours, Masters and PhD students undertaking research relevant to industry in 2013.
+Opportunities for students through the Nursery Industry Research Linkage Program which is offering financial support opportunities for Honours, Masters and PhD students undertaking research relevant to industry.

 Aligned to the Nursery Industry Strategic Investment Plan, the Nursery Industry Research Linkage Program encourages study in key areas such as plant production, biosecurity, plant physiology and urban horticulture.
 All of these research areas will produce benefits for the wider industry.